 Employees absorb the departed person’s work, and they may then take up the slack for the new person.
 Short handedness and low morale can lead to decreased productivity at a time when you need to see increased productivity.
 Some of the work just won’t get done.
 The situation could lead to lost customers, a threatened brand, and possible litigation.

 Because some incidental costs are not immediate or easily quantifiable, your company could grossly underestimate the incidental charges it is paying.
-Without having some idea of what the incidental price is for each employee that you lose and replace, you don’t know what your company’s total cost of turnover is.
+Without having some idea of what the incidental cost is for each employee that you lose and replace, you don’t know what your company’s total cost of turnover is.

 Why Do Employees Leave?